JamesYang007/autoppl/README.md

 ```

 A `ppl::Param<T>` stores a univariate parameter of our model, while `ppl::Data` holds samples
-that have been observed from out distribution.
+that have been observed from our distribution.
 The goal of Bayesian statistics is to sample from
 the posterior distribution given observed data, or maximize the likelihood of our data over a set
 of possible parameters.
 We support these methods using advanced modeling and sampling algorithms.